Optimal Algorithms for Geometric Centers and Depth: Introduction

-\myparagraph{The yolk.} Let $\PS$ be a set of $n$ points in $\R^d$.
-Both the yolk and extremal yolk have been studied in the literature.
-The first polynomial time exact algorithm for computing the yolk in $\R^d$ was by Tovey in $O\bigl(n^{(d+1)^2}\bigr)$ time---in the plane, the running time can be improved to $O(n^4)$ \cite{t-ptacyfd-92}.
-Following Tovey, the majority of results have focused on computing the yolk in the plane.
-In 2018, de Berg \etal \cite{dBGM-facpp-18} gave an $O(n^{4/3} \log^{1 + \eps} n)$ time algorithm (for any fixed $\eps > 0$) for computing the yolk.
+Both the yolk and the extremal yolk have been studied in the literature.
+The first polynomial time exact algorithm for computing the yolk in $\R^d$ was by Tovey in $O\bigl(n^{(d+1)^2}\bigr)\Bigr.$ time---in the plane, the running time can be improved to $O(n^4)$ \cite{t-ptacyfd-92}.
+Following Tovey, recent results have focused on computing the yolk in the plane.
+In 2018, de Berg \etal \cite{dbgm-facpp-18} gave an $O(n^{4/3} \log^{1 + o(1)} n)$ time algorithm\footnote{ Actually the running time can be slightly improved to $O(n^{4/3})$, using a known randomized algorithm for median levels in the plane~\cite{Chan99}. } for computing the yolk.
+The running time follows from the best known upper bound on the number of combinatorially distinct median lines, which is $O(n^{4/3})$ \cite{d-ibpksrp-98}.
 Obtaining a faster exact algorithm remained an open problem.
 Gudmundsson and Wong \cite{gw-cysvg-19, gw-cysvg-19-arxiv} presented a $(1+\eps)$-approximation algorithm with $O(n \log^7 n \log^4 \eps^{-1} )$ running time.
-An unpublished result of de Berg \etal \cite{bcg-cysvg-19} achieves a randomized $(1+\eps)$-approximation algorithm for the extremal yolk running in expected time $O(n \eps^{-3} \log^3 n)$.
+An unpublished result of d{}e Berg \etal \cite{bcg-cysvg-19} achieves a randomized $(1+\eps)$-approximation algorithm for the extremal yolk running in expected time $O(n \eps^{-3} \log^3 n)$.